dice-group/IGUANA/docs/usage/configuration.md

 * Storages
 * Metrics

-Additionally a pre and post task script hook can be set.
+Additionally, a pre- and post-task script hook can be set.

-The configuration has to be either in YAML or JSON.
-Each section will be detailed out and shows configuration examples.
-At the end the full configuration will be shown.
+The configuration has to be either written in YAML or JSON.
+Each section contains detailed information and shows configuration examples.
+In the end, the full configuration example will be shown.
-For this we will stick to the YAML format, however the equivalent JSON is also valid and can be parsed by Iguana.
+For this documentation, we will stick to the YAML format, however, the equivalent JSON format can be parsed by Iguana too.

 ### Connections

-Every benchmark suite can execute several connections (e.g. an HTTP endpoint, or a CLI application).
+Every benchmark suite can execute tasks on several connections (e.g. an HTTP endpoint, or a CLI application).
-A connection has the following items
+A connection has the following items:

-* name - the name you want to give the connection, which will be saved in the results.
+* `name` - the name you want the connection to have, the name will be saved in the results
-* endpoint - the HTTP endpoint or CLI call.
+* `endpoint` - the HTTP endpoint or CLI call
-* updateEndpoint - If your HTTP endpoint is an HTTP Post endpoint set this to the post endpoint. (optional)
+* `updateEndpoint` - if your HTTP endpoint is an HTTP POST endpoint, you can set it with this item (optional)
-* user - for authentication purposes (optional)
+* `user` - for authentication purposes (optional)
-* password - for authentication purposes (optional)
+* `password` - for authentication purposes (optional)
-* version - setting the version of the tested triplestore, if set resource URI will be ires:name-version (optional)
+* `version` - sets the version of the tested triplestore; if this is set, the resource URI will be ires:name-version (optional)

-To setup an endpoint as well as an updateEndpoint might be confusing at first, but if you to test read and write performance simultanously and how updates might have an impact on read performance, you can set up both.
+At first, it might be confusing to set up both an `endpoint` and `updateEndpoint`, but it is used, when you want your test to perform read and write operations simultaneously, for example, to test the impact of updates on the read performance of your triple store.

-For more detail on how to setup the CLI call look at [Implemented Workers](../workers).
-There are all CLI Workers explained and how to set the endpoint such that the application will be run correctly.
+For more detail on how to set up the CLI call look at [Implemented Workers](../workers).
+There, all CLI Workers will be explained and how to properly set them up.

 Let's look at an example: